DriesAllaerts/lbow/README.md

 See the `dev` branch for the latest code under development

 ## Requirements
 The code runs from python 3.10, but highest version is recommended.
 The core python libraries of the package only depend on numpy.
-Demonstration of the package is done in jupyter notebooks and depends on jupyter and matplotlib.
+Demonstration of the package is done via jupyter notebooks and depends on jupyter and matplotlib.

 ## Installation
 To install, run `pip install -e lbow` after cloning the repository (or `pip install -e .` from inside `/path/to/lbow`)